 Colour Blocking Comes To Mobile

 If you have seen what both Nokia and HTC are churning out in the Windows Phone department, you will understand what I mean when I say that colour blocking has come to mobile.
-Okay; it isn’t exactly colour blocking, but do humour me a bit.
+Okay; it isn’t exactly color blocking but do humour me a bit.
 The point is that those devices scream for attention like none other.
 That will likely make them serious security risks.

 Imagine doing some shopping on Lagos Island, and while walking along, you pull out that bright yellow Nokia Lumia 920 or red Nokia 820 to take a call.
 People around you are bound to take notice of that peacock you’re holding to your ear.